Benjamin-Italiaander/-fujitsu-lifebook-keyboard-issue/README.md

-# -fujitsu-lifebook-keyboard-issue
+# -fujitsu lifebook keyboard issue

-keyboard was not working Linux fujitsu lifebook Keyboard not working on Fujitsu Lifebook on Fedora 36
+## keyboard was not working Linux fujitsu lifebook

+Keyboard not working on Fujitsu Lifebook on Fedora 36